 On December 22, 2017, the President of the United States signed into law the Tax Reform Act.
 The Tax Reform Act significantly changes U.S. tax law by, among other things, lowering corporate income tax rates, implementing a quasi-territorial tax system, providing a one-time transition toll charge on foreign earnings, creating a new limitation on the deductibility of interest expenses and modifying the limitation on officer compensation.
 The Tax Reform Act permanently reduces the U.S. corporate income tax rate from a maximum of 35% to a flat 21% rate, effective January 1, 2018.
+Net operating losses generated after December 31, 2017 are not subject to expiration, and generally but may not be carried back to prior taxable years except that, under the CARES Act, net operating losses generated in 2018, 2019 and 2020 may be carried back five taxable years.
+Additionally, for taxable years beginning after December 31, 2020, the deductibility of such federal net operating losses is limited to 80% of our taxable income in any future taxable year.
 We currently have significant net operating losses (NOLs) that may be used to offset future taxable income.
 In general, under Section 382 of the Internal Revenue Code of 1986, as amended (the Code), a corporation that undergoes an "ownership change" is subject to limitations on its ability to utilize its pre-change NOLs to offset future taxable income.
 During 2018, 2017 and years prior, we performed analyses to determine if there were changes in ownership, as defined by Section 382 of the Internal Revenue Code that would limit our ability to utilize certain net operating loss and tax credit carry forwards.
-We determined we experienced ownership changes, as defined by Section 382, in connection with certain common stock offerings in 2011, 2013, 2015, 2017 and 2018.
-As a result, the utilization of our federal tax net operating loss carry forwards generated prior to the ownership changes is limited.
+We determined we experienced ownership changes is limited.
 Future changes in our stock ownership, some of which are outside of our control, could result in an ownership change under Section 382 of the Code, which would significantly limit our ability to utilize NOLs to offset future taxable income.